Section 04

 Specialty Trade acquisitions grew 56% in four years — the fastest-growing acquisition category in the 7(a) book.

-HVAC, electrical, plumbing, and roofing are the real acquisition category.
+HVAC, electrical, plumbing, and roofing are the fastest-growing acquisition category in the 7(a) book.
 Acquisitions in this cluster grew from 452 in FY21 to 704 in FY25.
-HVAC (NAICS 238220) alone booked 153 acquisition loans in FY25 at a median $889K.
-The podcast cohort talks about laundromats more than it talks about HVAC; the FOIA file has the opposite ratio.
+HVAC alone (NAICS 238220) booked 153 acquisition loans in FY25 at a median $889K.
+The categories drawing the most conversational attention are not the ones moving the most SBA dollars.

 FADING · FY21-FY25